Quandela/Perceval/docs/source/legacy.rst

 simulations was impacted by a threshold detection rule when they use perfect detectors.
 In this case, you could retrieve unexpected results.

-Perceval introcudes :code:`min_detected_photons_filter` to improve its behavior.
+Perceval introduces :code:`min_detected_photons_filter` to improve its behavior.
 Updating to Perceval 0.8 and using :code:`min_detected_photons_filter` as you would have used :code:`mode_post_selection`, will not change results for threshold detections, and will improve them for perfect simulations (less states will be rejected, improving *physical performance*).